 APG's main goal is the completion of the 380 kV Austrian Ring.
 This forms the basis for security of supply for all of Austria.
-An essential project for this ring is the 380 kV Salzburg line, which in addition to

-For project information on the 380 kV Salzburg line, visit: www.apg.at regional and national importance is also very important at the European level as a TEN-E project (component of the trans-European electricity grid).
+An essential project for this ring is the 380 kV Salzburg line, which in addition to regional and national importance is also very important at the European level as a TEN-E project (component of the trans-European electricity grid).
 It also permits the further expansion of electricity generation and the integration of renewables into the Austrian power grid.